alejandrocrx/leetcode_problems_study/README.md

 ### 739. Daily Temperatures

-Traversing array from the left using Stack.
+Traversing array from the left using a Stack.

 ### 75. Sort Colors \*